northross/speech-recognition-game/README.md

-# Speech Rcognition Number Guessing Game
+# Speech Recognition Number Guessing Game

 ### This project was created for the practice of using speech recognition API, implement speech recognition to listen to mic, and logic to test user input vs cpu generated desired result.